wcsodw1/AWS/README.md

-# AWS_Cloud
+# AWS

+Sharing how I use AWS, and deploy the Project on my work

 - Local Address : /mnt/c/Users/user/Desktop/Github_NEW/AWS/AWS_Cloud/

-AWS CloudService Project

 ## 1.EC2 : Built your own machine in amazon website service <br>